Markov-Modulated Affine Processes: Transform Formula and Existence

 for $i \in \indexI$ and where

 Note that $R$ is the same function as in the standard affine case, whereas $F$ is modified (it depends on $x$).
 Moreover, $F$ and $R$ clearly separate the $x$-admissible parameters according to whether they depend on $x$ or not.
-In the standard affine case, $\psi$ is characterized by a system of ODEs, called generalized Riccati equations, and then $\Phi(t,u) = \exp(\phi(t,u))$ is simply given via the linear ODE $\partial_t \Phi(t, u) = \Phi(t, u) F(u)$.
-It will turn out that for an MMAP the transform $\EVM{z}{}{e^{\innerp{u}{Y_t}}}$ has a similar structure, but the function $\Phi(t,u)$ is replaced by the solution ${\varphi}(t, x; u)$ of a Cauchy problem that involves the function $F$ and the generator $\genX$ of $X$.
+In the standard affine case, $\psi$ is characterized by a system of ODEs, called generalized Riccati equations, and then $\Phi(t,u) = \exp(\phi(t,u))$ is simply given via the linear ODE $\partial_t \Phi(t, u) = \Phi(t, u) F(\psi(t, u))$.
+It will turn out that for an MMAP the transform $\EVM{z}{}{e^{\innerp{u}{Y_t}}}$ has a similar structure, but the function $\Phi(t,u)$ is replaced by a function ${\varphi}(t, x; u)$ that is closely connected to a Cauchy problem involving the function $F$ and the generator of $X$.